xriss/midijunkies/README.md

 1. Plug a good power supply into the PI
 2. Power upto 4 usb-midi keyboards and synths from its USB ports.
-3. Redirect midi singnals between them so the keybaord connects direcly to the synth.
+3. Redirect midi signals between them so the keyboard connects direcly to the synth.